viiri/gatekeeper/docs/user-guide.md

-`--enable-default-deny` - option blocks all requests without valid token on all basic HTTP methods, (DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT, TRACE). **WARNING:** There are no additional requirements on the token, it isn't checked for some claims or roles, groups etc...
+`--enable-default-deny` - option blocks all requests without valid token on all basic HTTP methods, (DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT, TRACE). **WARNING:** There are no additional requirements on the token, it isn't checked for some claims or roles, groups etc...(this is by default true)

-`--enable-default-deny-strict` (recommended) - option blocks all requests (including valid token) unless specific path with requirements specified in resources
+`--enable-default-deny-strict` (recommended) - option blocks all requests (including valid token) unless specific path with requirements specified in resources (this option is by default false)

 ## OpenID Provider Communication